supervisely/developer-portal/app-development/neural-network-integration/inference/object-tracking.md

 Here is the explanation for the fields:

-* `type` - type of the module in Supervisely Ecosystem
+* `type` - a type of the module in Supervisely Ecosystem
 * `version` - version of Supervisely App Engine.
 Just keep it by default
 * `name` - the name of the application
 * `description` - the description of the application